cloudflare/cloudflare-docs/content/ruleset-engine/rules-language/expressions/edit-expressions.md

 Expressions built using the Expression Builder currently use the [quoted string syntax](/ruleset-engine/rules-language/values/#quoted-string-syntax).
 When entering regular expressions following this syntax, you may need to perform additional escaping — refer to [Quoted string syntax](/ruleset-engine/rules-language/values/#quoted-string-syntax) in the Ruleset Engine documentation for details.

-To specify complex regular expressions, Cloudflare recommends that you use the Expression Editor and enter your expression using the [raw string syntax](/ruleset-engine/rules-language/values/#raw-string-syntax), which has less escaping rules.
+To specify complex regular expressions, Cloudflare recommends that you use the Expression Editor and enter your expression using the [raw string syntax](/ruleset-engine/rules-language/values/#raw-string-syntax), which needs less escaping.

 ### Create nested expressions